 Altar Server Being an altar server means serving God and His people at Mass.
 Serving at liturgy is a joyful privilege.
 Servers stand close to the altar, hold the holy cups and bowls, carry the cross, carry the light of Christ, wear the robe of Baptism and hold the book of prayer.

-Plans are being developed to train selected eighth grade and older experienced servers to become Head Mass Servers.
+Plans are being developed to train selected ninth grade and older experienced servers to become Altar Server Mentors.
 These young people will take on leadership duties in the ministry to assist in various ways with younger servers and the weekend ministry.
 They will be called upon to serve as cross bearers and will be asked to serve at special liturgies throughout the year.

 Lector The lector shares in the work of the Holy Spirit who opens our hearts to God's holy word.
 It is much more than announcing the news or reading a public announcement.
 It is the task of telling our family story, the story of salvation and proclaiming the true and saving word of God.
 Requirements: Strong faith in the Word of God and good speaking skills Attend the St. Leo’s training to learn the specifics of our own parish Liturgies If you are interested in becoming a Lector, contact the office.